-Flownetic is a phonetic script created by Xay Voong.
+Flownetic is a phonetic script created by Xay Voong in 2012 CE.
 The philosophy is simple, intuitive, distinguishable, practical.
 The flow and structure of the symbols imitate the flow and structure of your mouth, throat, tongue, teeth, and lips as you utter each sound.
 Unlike other featural or phonetic writing systems, the letters are easily distinguishable from each other and simple to write.
 This makes it easy and fun to read and write these letters.

 The problem with most other featural alphabets is that they focus on the similarities between classes of sounds and articulations, rather than the distinct features that make them different.
 Thus their characters all tend to look alike and cumbersome.
 Furthermore, vowels tend to get second-class treatment.
 Too often vowels are represented by nothing more tiny diacritics (or worse, missing altogether).
 Even in alphabets with true vowels, they usually contain no more than a handful; yet the IPA charts no less than 30 distinct vowels sounds.
 Even though, in linguistics, vowels are usually called the nucleus of a syllable or word, you couldn't tell from many writing systems of their importance to language.
 Vowels are just as interesting as consonants, if not more, and deserve more attention.